Standing Ovation (film): Critical response

 The film was panned by mainstream critics.
 On Rotten Tomatoes the film has 6% rating based on reviews from 17 critics.
 On Metacritic it has a score of 22 based on 6 reviews, indicating "Generally unfavorable reviews".
-Joe Leydon of Variety magazine called it “at once annoyingly hyper and underwhelmingly dull.”
+Joe Leydon of Variety magazine called it "at once annoyingly hyper and underwhelmingly dull."
 Mick LaSalle of the San Francisco Chronicle said "Standing Ovation is an innovative film in the sense that every minute or so it comes up with a different way of being annoying."
-Gary Thompson of Philadelphia Daily News said "Standing Ovation will have its work cut out for it at the viciously competitive box office, but the film may serve as a springboard for the eager and able talent on display.”
+Gary Thompson of Philadelphia Daily News said "Standing Ovation will have its work cut out for it at the viciously competitive box office, but the film may serve as a springboard for the eager and able talent on display."
 The Last Airbender and Standing Ovation appear on the Worst of 2010 movie list by Ain’t It Cool News.
-Chris Hewitt of the St. Paul Pioneer Press said that he “had never heard of the people in Standing Ovation and I hope to never hear of any of them again.”
-On August 20, 2015, Crave Online declared the film the 37th Worst Movie of the Decade (So Far).
+Chris Hewitt of the St. Paul Pioneer Press said that he "had never heard of the people in Standing Ovation and I hope to never hear of any of them again."
+On August 20, 2015, CraveOnline declared the film the 37th Worst Movie of the Decade (So Far).